Welcome to North Dakota 4-H!

 North Dakota 4-H Mission

-4-H Youth Development education creates supportive learning environments for all youth and adults to reach their fullest potential as capable, competent and caring citizens.
+4-H Youth Development education creates supportive learning environments for all youth and adults to reach their full potential as capable, competent and caring citizens.

 In support of this mission, NDSU Extension Service 4-H Youth Development programs will: